KursatCAKAL/DBMS/README.md

 SSN n
 ths
 query).
-8. For each project, lst
+8. For each project, List
 the project name and the total hours per week (by all employees) spent on that project.
-9. Lst
+9. List
 the names of employees who work on every project.
-10. Lst
+10. List
 the names of all employees who do not work on any project.
 11. For each department, retreve the department name and the average salary of all employees workng